caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

 function(a, b) { return a * b; }
 ```

 As there are ~170 AST types in SWC, it could be quite hard to manipulate the AST types at the beginning.
 No worry, we can visit the [SWC Playground](https://swc.rs/playground) to analyze the source and target AST structures.
-After getting a general understanding on the AST structure, we may proceed with the plugin development.
+After getting a general understanding of the AST structure, we may proceed with the plugin development.

 * Create an arrow expression visitor.